webix-hub/docs/data/desktop/multitext.md

 Notes:

-- Only additional fields can be removed, basic one always remains.
+- Only additional fields can be removed, the basic one always remains.
 - The methods can be called from any multitext object from the group.

 ##Setting and Getting Values